livestorm/linear-workflows-manager/README.md

 ## Features

 - Mandatory Label management
-- Personalised Slack Notifications (In Development)
-- Automatic ticket column selection based on user's Slack Group (In Development)
+- Parent state changes (with comments) based on child state

 Have a feature request, feel free to create a Github Issue for this and we'll analyse if this could be included into our service.